Argentine literature: Literatura Gauchesca

 Cover of Martín Fierro by José Hernández, 1894 edition.

 European-oriented, indeed Euro-centric, themes and styles would remain the norm in Argentine letters, especially from Buenos Aires, during this century.
 The (romantic) poetry as La cautiva or the latter Santos Vega by Rafael Obligado gave a lot of importance to the nature of the pampa, sharing some elements with a picturesque, imitation-gaucho literature, purporting to use the language of the gauchos and to reflect their mentality.
 The first current is known as poesía nativista (nativist poetry) and became a literary tradition.
 The second (known as poesía gauchesca) developed in parallel as a part of that generation's understanding of national identity.
 Although it also is a product of literary authors, this writing takes the voice of the gaucho as protagonist from the beginning.
 Gauchesca is related to payador's singing, a payador being a modern equivalent of the illiterate medieval singers.
 A payador's work, in opposition to gauchesca, is sung spontaneously.

 The first gauchesco author was Bartolomé Hidalgo who wrote during the war of independence and therefore his works had a strong political ideology.
 His compositions were mainly cielitos (payadoresque songs but with provocative political messages) and diálogos patrióticos (conversations between two characters about current affairs).

 In a second period, gauchesca was influenced by political-faction fights.
 Estanislao del Campo, and Hilario Ascasubi are the most representative writers of this period.
 Del Campo wrote Fausto, a poem which has been read both as a parody of gauchesca and an intelligent joke towards city people.
 In the poem, Anastasio El Pollo meets a friend and tells him his impressions on particular event: he has seen the Devil.
 What El Pollo doesn't know (or pretends he doesn't) is that all he saw was actually an opera performance at Teatro Colón.

 The last author of gauchesca is José Hernández, the author of Martín Fierro.
 Gauchesca leaves its political influences and becomes social in the sense that gauchos are disappearing, mainly due to Sarmiento and the new economic model.
 Hernández is considered the responsible for consolidating the gauchesco style.

+Martín Fierro

+Martín Fierro is a narrative poem by José Hernández, considered an exemplary work of the gaucho literature genre in Argentina and Uruguay.
+It was first published in 1872 under the title El Gaucho Martín Fierro, and its sequel, La vuelta de Martín Fierro, appeared in 1879.